TarokhDev2020/ImageDetector-for-iOS/README.md

 # ImageDetector-for-iOS
-Detect images and objects with CoreML
+Detect images and objects with Core ML

 ## Installation ##
 * Git and clone <br/>